 Theses should be approximately 50 pages in length and submitted to the department no later than May 15 for the June degree and September 1 for the November degree.
 Applications for degree are due to the Registrar’s Office in March (for June degree) and August (for November degree).
 Please note that thesis deadlines are updated each year.
 Student ID cards are valid until the last day before fall registration.
 Health insurance expires on July 30th.

 Financial Aid — Financial Aid for this program is very limited.
-Travel and Research Funding: students may apply for Paine Traveling Fellowships and/or the Department Travel Fund.
+Students may apply for travel and research funding such as Paine Traveling Fellowships and/or the Department Travel Fund.
 All fellowship funding is at the discretion of the Scholarship Committee.
 Other University funding may be available.

 NOTE: Some aspects of the graduate programs in music may be under review and in process of revision.
-Therefore, this text may not in every respect represent accurately the structure of the programs.
-For additional or updated information, applicants are advised to visit our website.
+For additional or updated information, applicants are advised to visit the departmental website.